About President M. David Rudd

 Not only have the past six years witnessed historically low tuition increases, but it has been coupled with significant growth in summer and fall enrollments of more than 22,000.
 Given dramatic changes in higher education funding, President Rudd also initiated efforts to improve efficiency across all University divisions, including the development and implementation of a new budget model that allows for greater local control and direction and reinforces entrepreneurial creativity.

 In 2017, President Rudd helped the UofM Research Foundation (UMRF) launch a private, innovative company, UMRF Ventures, providing a unique and effective alternative to employ students in high-paying jobs that allow them to focus more time and energy on completing their education.
 In its first year, UMRF Ventures successfully launched three partnership centers, all fully staffed by students.
 It employed 300 students with gross revenue approaching $4M in only its second year.
 UMRF Ventures expanded its current Level 1 student-operated call center as well as the launch of a new Level 2 Call Center for FedEx IT Support at the UofM.
-One hundred thirty students are working at the Park Avenue Campus, receiving calls from 7 am to 9 pm Monday through Saturday.
+There are 130 students working at the Park Avenue Campus, receiving calls from 7 am to 9 pm Monday through Saturday.
 Now in year three, UMRF Ventures has started seven different ventures with three different companies with over 450 students employed who have worked over 300,000 hours earning more than $5.3M.

 President Rudd launched a national visibility campaign in his first year in partnership with FedEx Corp., an effort that is already garnering attention.
 More UofM academic programs are currently ranked than at any time during the University’s 108-year history.
 President Rudd has been a strong advocate for growing the University’s research and innovation mission.
 During his first year, the UofM was successful in landing a National Institute of Health Center of Excellence in mobile health technology, with 10 nationally ranked university partners.
 The Center’s first seven years have been a great success, with the University receiving its largest grant in history at $15M in year three and recently becoming a national biomedical technology resource center for mobile health with $5.9M in follow-up funding by the NIH.
 President Rudd is spearheading efforts to create an Emerging Research University Fund in Tennessee, targeting research expansion in universities across the state.